Skip to Content

 If you have only one chance (and two weeks) to explore Western Canada, this is the road trip for you.

-As well as including all of the ‘must sees,’ this two week Western Canada road trip itinerary features a taste of the contrasting landscapes that make this region so unique.
-Think ocean, rainforest, desert and mountains, all in one road trip.
+As well as including all of the ‘must sees,’ this two week Western Canada road trip itinerary features many of the contrasting landscapes that make this region so unique.
+Think temperate rainforest, desert and mountains, all in one road trip!

 This road trip guide is shaped by 10+ years of experience living and travelling in British Columbia and Alberta.
 JR and I have tried and tested every single activity mentioned.